How To Create A Daily Construction Report Template Step-By-Step

 8. Finalize The Report With Your Signature

-Lastly, authenticate the report with your signature to verify the report’s accuracy.
-With a doForms digital form, you can then save the report in a secure location and send it to managers, third parties and stakeholders.
+With a doForms digital form, you can add your signature to the daily construction report, save it in a secure location and send it to managers, third parties, and stakeholders.

 A subcontractor taking down notes